Pre-Impressionism:

 school of Fontainebleau / école de 1830

-The school of Barbizon (or: Fontainebleau):
+The school of Barbizon (or: Fontainebleau; or: 1830):

 Inspired by the English landscapists, the Barbizon painters started to paint real landscapes en-plein-air and especially in the forest of Fontainebleau.
 Alike the Impressionists they often rendered the effect of light during various conditions, namely various times of day, seasons and weather conditions.
 Although they sometimes rendered bright colours, their palet mostly was quite dark using a lot of browns, dark greens and greys.
 Their brushstrokes were more loose (R60,p30), but compared to the juxtaposed brushstrokes of the Impressionists still quite smooth.
 Some claim they were no ‘plein-air‘ painters and that they only made sketches in the open (R3,p646), but this vision is disputable.
 Art-critics criticised their lack of drawing and named their paintings unfinished, being just sketches rendering une première impression (R290,p56/7+68).
 Note: later the the Impressionist would receive the same critic.

-Several of them were involved in initiatives for an (independent) exhibition apart from the Salon.
+Several of these artists were involved in initiatives for an (independent) exhibition apart from the Salon.
 In 1847 some of them formed a Salon Indépendant and in 1861 a Société National des Beaux-Arts was formed (R290,p53).
 Corot, Daubigny and Diaz were involved in other initiatives in 1867 + 1869 and Rousseau only in 1867.
 But they didn’t join the ‘Société Anonyme des Artistes…’ nor the ‘impressionist’ expositions.

-In France there were many landscapists that aligned with the views of the Barbizon painters.
-They also had influence on the Dutch landscapists of the Hague school and on Vincent van Gogh.
+The Barbizon painters also had influence on the Dutch landscapists of the Hague school and on Vincent van Gogh.
 Especially the ‘grey sentiment’ was admired.
 (R290,p8+89-97).

 Sources: